CBDOO at your service

 It is unlikely to be psychoactive or psychotropic.
 Some have suggested that it may play a major role in the entourage effect, i.e. increasing the potency of other cannabinoids consumed at the same time.

-Like other cannabinoids, CBT could also interact with the cannabinoid system, potentially affecting :
+Like other cannabinoids, CBT could also interact with the cannabinoid system like CBD, potentially affecting :

 However, there is no serious scientific data on this subject.